-Preheat the barbeque with all burners on HIGH and the hood closed for 3 minutes or until the hood thermometer reads around 200°C. Best results are achieved by placing your roast in a rack and that rack in a drip pan or baking dish.
+Preheat the barbeque with all burners on HIGH and the hood closed for 3 minutes or until the hood thermometer reads around 200°C. Best results are achieved by placing your roast in a rack and that rack in a drip pan.
 The roast is slighty elevated to allow heat to circulate all the way around, and water, wine, juices, herbs can be added to the drip pan to help flavour the roast and make a baste or gravy.
-Once the barbeque is preheated and the hood is closed, heat is trapped around the food, so the burners that are on will mostly only need to be on LOW and in many cases, one or two of the burners turned OFF.
+Position the food on the grill over the OFF burner or for larger roasts, use a large drip pan positioned centrally in the barbeque.
+Importantly, once the barbeque is pre-heated and the hood is closed, heat is trapped around the food, so the burners that are on will mostly only need to be on LOW and in many cases, one of the burners turned OFF.
 Heat from the lit burner(s) will circulate all through the hood cooking quite evenly.